GlideAngle/CIVL-GAP/README.md

 This is a process for formal submission and review of substantial changes to the sporting code (Section 7) or its GAP annex (Section 7a).
-I don't have a problem with that but I see that process having too much friction compared to the alternative I propose for making other kinds of change.
+I don't have a problem with that but I see a process with more friction than the alternative I'm about to propose for making other kinds of change.
 Here I'm thinking of insubstantial changes such as fixing typos, improving grammar, correcting mistakes in formulae and drawing better diagrams and graphs.

 Having reimplemented GAP in